Mandu Reid: Political career

 Reid joined the Labour Party in 2010, but later moved to the Women's Equality Party (WEP) in 2018.
 As a member of WEP, Reid stood in the 2018 Lewisham East by-election, coming fifth and losing her deposit.
-Despite not being a parent, Reid supports equal parenting policies and flexible working, and has been party spokesperson on equal parenting since 2018.
+Despite not being a parent at the time, Reid has supported equal parenting policies and flexible working as the party spokesperson on equal parenting since 2018.
 Reid has spoken publicly about her abortion, which was what sparked her interest in equal parenting policies and promoted her to pursue a career in politics.
 Talking about her abortion, she said: It is strange to me, when I reflect on it now, that neither of us could imagine a scenario where I wasn't the sole caregiver of the child and the main breadwinner....I crunched the numbers and realised at that point in time, I couldn't balance being a single mother and hold on to my career aspirations...so I had a termination.
 It wasn't an easy choice.In April 2019, Reid took over the interim leadership of WEP, and was confirmed as party leader in January 2020.
 She has been described as "the first black, bisexual leader of a political party in the UK".

 In response to the Black Lives Matter movement, and murder of George Floyd in the U.S., Reid wrote to prime minister Boris Johnson to express support for the movement.
 Under Reid's leadership, the Women's Equality Party released a statement which highlighted racial injustice in the UK.

 Reid was the party's candidate for the 2021 London mayoral election, having replaced Sue Black, who had to withdraw for health reasons.
 She came tenth and lost her deposit.

 Reid has written opinion articles for The Independent and The Huffington Post.